alexharv074/aws_exam_notes/solution-architect-developer/lambda_notes.md

 https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html

 - Avoid using recursive code in your Lambda function, wherein the function automatically calls itself until some arbitrary criteria is met.

+## Environment variables

+Can be used to designate the environment (test, dev etc) for the function.
+See also https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html